TheSkizzle26/Cazam/README.md

 # Cazam
 A simple and modern frontend for [cava](https://github.com/karlstav/cava)

-Using local files for palette generation currently only works on linux, but it should be easy to add for other systems.
+Currently only works on Linux, as it has to communicate with your media player.

 ![image](./preview.jpg)